jcorks/raylib-matte/README.md

 - Enums are layed out flat within the raylib namespace

+- Enum values were added for UpdateMeshBuffer: `MESH_BUFFER_ID_*` which contain values for each buffer index.

 - Some functions are not implemented or supported:

      Functions which are currently NOT implemented